safiulm123/websvr/README.md

 ### Task 3

 The last excercise is to create a YAML file for kubernetes.
 The YAML file is already created and attached above.
-The image that will be used will be used is the same that was created using the Task 1.
+The image that  will be used is the same that was created using Task 1.

 To create and run the container we can use the command below